 Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 The Sàrl and the SA are the most commonly used corporate forms in Luxembourg.
-Both the Sàrl and the SA are incorporated by a notarial deed, governed by a board of managers/directors and have a minimum nominal share capital of EUR12,000 (for the Sàrl) and EUR30,000 (for the SA).
+Both the Sàrl and the SA are incorporated by a notarial deed, are governed by a board of managers/directors and have a minimum nominal share capital of EUR12,000 (for the Sàrl) and EUR30,000 (for the SA).
 However, the shares of an Sàrl cannot be listed on a stock exchange, cannot be freely transferred, and the number of shareholders is limited to 100.

 The SCA is the more commonly used legal form for collective investment structures.
 It is a partnership limited by shares, incorporated by a notarial deed and its shares can be listed.
-Next to its general partner, who is governing the SCA and carries unlimited liability, the SCA must also have one or more limited partners.
+Next to its general partner, who is governs the SCA and carries unlimited liability, the SCA must also have one or more limited partners.

-These Luxembourg corporate forms are fully subject to Luxembourg tax, and specifically to corporate income tax (CIT), municipal business tax (MBT), withholding tax (WHT) and net wealth tax (NWT).
+These Luxembourg corporate forms are fully subject to Luxembourg tax, and more specifically to corporate income tax (CIT), municipal business tax (MBT), withholding tax (WHT) and net wealth tax (NWT).

 Different from the corporate structures mentioned in 1.1 Corporate Structures and Tax Treatment, Luxembourg has several legal forms that may even have legal personality but are considered transparent for Luxembourg tax purposes (with a possible exception for MBT):